 Your pet is everything to you.
 A source of endless affection and wet kisses.
 Loud purrs and morning cuddles.
 At Fuzzy Pet Health, we’re all about preventing illness, not just curing it, because we recognize the incredible role your pet plays in your life.
-As a pet parent, you make decisions every single day that can improve –or deteriorate– your pets’ health.
+As a pet parent, you make decisions every single day that can impact your pets’ health.
 The decisions that ensure you’re doing everything you can to keep your pet as healthy as possible is what we refer to collectively as preventive care.

-Much like it sounds, preventative medications are essential to preventative care.
+Much like it sounds, preventive medications are essential to preventive care.
 Regular doses of heartworm, flea, intestinal parasites and tick prevention help keep your pet healthy and protected year-round.
 Whether your fuzzy is an outdoor adventurer or the indoor Boss of the House, these nasty parasites can find their way in to your home via you, guests or other fuzzies they interact with, so it’s best to keep them protected no matter the season or environment.

-It’s okay…we’ve all shared our own food and treats with our pets at some point (or regularly…).
+It’s okay…we’ve all shared our own food and treats with our pets at some point.
 Those big ol’ begging eyes are hard to resist but pet parents – STAY STRONG!
 A treat here and there doesn’t deem you the worst pet parent in the world, but a pet’s diet is probably the biggest contributor to their longstanding health.
-In order to make sure your pet is fueled with the proper foods, have a chat with your veterinarian (or if you want to take matters into your own hands, take a look at AAFCO standards for a complete and balanced diet).
+In order to make sure your pet is fueled with the proper foods, have a chat with your veterinarian (or if you want to take matters into your own hands, take a look a at AAFCO standards for a complete and balanced diet).
 A healthy diet prevents dozens of health problems from developing over time, such as arthritis or diabetes.
 As pets age, their diet becomes of even greater importance.

-Exercise goes paw in paw with your pet’s diet and is important for your pet’s physical, mental and in many cases, behavioral health.
+Exercise goespaw in pawwith your pet’s diet and is important for your pet’s physical, mental and in many cases, behavioral health.
 Depending on factors like your pet’s energy level, age, breed and body condition score, they’ll need different types and amounts of exercise to keep them healthy and stimulated.
 It’s important to have a chat with your veterinarian about the right, personalized exercise program best fit for your pet’s goals.

 It’s nice when your pet is looking and smelling fabulous after a stylish cut, but grooming is more than looks.
 You should be sure to trim your pet’s nails regularly to protect against them tearing!
 Long nails make it painful and awkward for your pet to walk and stand.
-It’s also important to keep their ears clean by flushing them every couple of weeks to avoid potential infection.
+It’s also important to keep their ears clean by flushing them periodically to avoid potential infection.
 As long as you have the proper guidance, you can take care of your pet’s nails and ears at home as often as needed.